ericbutler555/eb-grid/README.md

   </tbody>
 </table>

 Notice the "optional stand-alone class names" in the table above?
-Those are optional ways of writing a class name for the `.ph-` breakpoint.
-Since eb-grid takes a mobile-first approach, the `.ph-` breakpoint is the default breakpoint, so if you only apply a width at the `.ph-` level, it will apply to the `.col` at every viewport size.
+Those are alternate ways you can write a class name for the `.ph-` breakpoint.
 For example:

     <div class="col ph-1-2"></div>
     <div class="col ph-1-4"></div>